d-led/otp_pony_node/README.md

 // print the term type of the token at pos m.debug_type_at(pos)

 (var pid, pos) = m.pid_at(pos)
 // do something with pid ...

-(let msg, pos) = m.binary_at(pos)
+// pos is mutable and gets updated after each successful token parsed (let msg, pos) = m.binary_at(pos)
 // do something with msg
 ```